11th August 2021

 Edwige Renée Dro is a writer, literary translator and literary activist from Côte d’Ivoire.
 In 2018, she facilitated the creative writing workshops of the Afro Young Adult project and translated stories into English and French.
 Edwige has led creative writing workshops for Bakwa and the Commonwealth Foundation, among others.
 Follow her on Twitter @DroEdwige and @1949Books.

-Cédric Christian Elongue Ngnanoussi is an author and researcher from Cameroon.
-Dismayed by a lack of black characters in books available to African children, Elongué founded munakalati.org in 2017 with the goal of building international recognition for African children’s book authors and increasing access to African children books.
-In 2019, he authored An Introduction to Children’s Literature in Cameroon, the first ever survey of the children’s book industry in Cameroon.
-Prior to that, he worked with the French National Centre for Children’s Literature.
-As a founding member of International Board of Books for Young People (IBBY-Cameroon), he has also spent several years developing literacy and educational initiatives as a means of empowering children in West Africa.
-Follow him on Twitter @lafropolitan and @MunaKalati.
+Christian is an author and researcher from Cameroon.
+Dismayed by a lack of black characters in books available to African children, he founded munakalati.org in 2017 with the goal of building international recognition for African children’s book authors and increasing access to African children books.

 Sandra Tamele works as a translator and interpreter in Maputo, Mozambique.
 In 2007 she became the first published literary translator in Mozambique.
 In 2015, after a seven-year hiatus from literary projects, she designed and sponsored the annual literary translation event that led to the establishment of Editora Trinta Zero Nove.
 In 2021, she was awarded the London Book Fair Literary Translation Initiative Award.
 Follow her on Twitter @TrintaZero